swiftlang/swift-evolution/proposals/0000-updated-integers.md

 to the `Integer` protocol.

-The `WithOverflow` family of methods is used in default implementations of mutating arithmetic methods (see `Arithmetic` protocol).
-Having these methods allows to provide both safe implementations, that would check bounds, and unsafe ones without duplicating code.
+The `WithOverflow` family of methods is used in default implementations of mutating arithmetic methods (see the `Arithmetic` protocol).
+Having these methods allows the library to provide both bounds-checked and masking implementations of arithmetic operations, without duplicating code.

 Bitwise binary and shift operators are implemented the same way as arithmetic
-operations: free function dispatches a call to a corresponding protocol method.
+operations: a free function dispatches a call to a corresponding protocol method.

-The `doubleWidthMultiply` method is a necessary building block to implement support for integer types of a greater width and, as a consequence, arbitrary precision integers.
+The `doubleWidthMultiply` method is a necessary building block to implement support for integer types of a greater width such as arbitrary-precision integers.

 ```Swift
 public protocol FixedWidthInteger : Integer {